Our featured feline, Ragamuffin - read more about him at the foot of the page

 Signs photographed Jun 2005

 Between the towns of Andover in Hampshire and Devizes in Wiltshire, in the south of England, the Charlton Cat has existed on the present site in the village of Charlton St Peter since 1821; although there was an alehouse there many years before that.
-Its official name was the Poores Arms: and that coat of arms included a leopard — hence the sign.
+Its official name was the Poores Arms: and that coat of arms included a leopard.
 In the Victorian era, though, it became known informally to the locals as the 'Charlton Cat', and that is the name used today.
-There is an interesting festival held at this pub: further information here.
+Our thanks to Jean Jenkins for the photos of the latest signs.
+There is an interesting festival held at this pub: further information and history here.

 Older sign 1995, courtesy Inn Sign Society.